-Baselines.
-On this dataset, we considered two baselines.
-The first one is Bojanowski et al. [7] using the ROOT textual features.
+first one is Bojanowski et al. [7] using the ROOT textual features.
 Verbs are used in place of labels by the method.
-The second one, that we call Diagonal, corresponds to the performance obtained by the uniform alignment, i.e. assigning the same amount of video elements i to each textual element j.
+The second one, that we call Diagonal, corresponds to the performance obtained by the uniform alignment.
+This corresponds to assigning the same amount of video elements i to each textual element j.

 Evaluation of the priors.
-We proposed in Sec.
-2.2 two heuristics for including prior knowledge and avoiding degenerate solutions to our problem.
-In this section, we evaluate the performance of these priors on TACoS.
+We propose in Sec.
+2.2 two priors for including prior knowledge and avoiding degenerate solutions to our problem.
+In this section, we evaluate the performance of the two proposed priors on TACoS.
 To this end, we run our method with the two different models separately.
 We perform this experiment using the ROOT+DOBJ text representation.
 The results of this experiment are illustrated in Fig. 6.

 We see that both priors are useful.
-The duration prior, when σ is carefully chosen, allows us to improve performance from 0.441 (infinite σ) to 0.475.
+The duration prior, when σ is carefully chosen, allows us to improve performance from 0.441 to 0.475.
 There is a clear trade-off in this parameter.
 Using a bit of duration prior helps us to get a meaningful Y^ by discarding degenerate solutions.
 However, when the prior is too strong, we obtain a degenerate solution with decreased performance.